Refrain (Lys Assia song)

 "Refrain" is a song recorded by Swiss singer Lys Assia with music composed by Géo Voumard and lyrics written by Émile Gardaz.
-It in the of the Eurovision Song Contest and became the first ever winner of the contest.
+It in the of the Eurovision Song Contest and became the first winner of the contest.

 Background

 Conception

 "Refrain" was composed by Géo Voumard with French lyrics by Émile Gardaz, and recorded by Lys Assia.
 She also recorded the song in German as "Refrain, du gold'ner Traum aus meiner Jugendzeit", and in English as "Last night".

 The song is in the classic chanson mode and laments the lost loves of the singer's "adolescence".
 The French original reads "vingt ans", which can also be rendered "twenties" in English.

 Eurovision

-On 28 April 1956, "Refrains" (Note: Consistently spelled as "Refrains" in reports about the national final, but as "Refrain" in Eurovision.) was one of the five songs with which Lys Assia competed in the ', the eleven-song national final organized by the Swiss Broadcasting Corporation (SRG SSR) to select its two songs and performers for the of the Eurovision Song Contest.
+On 28 April 1956, "Refrain" (Note: Consistently spelled as "Refrain" in reports about the national final, but as "Refrain" in Eurovision.) was one of the five songs with which Lys Assia competed in the ', the eleven-song national final organized by the Swiss Broadcasting Corporation (SRG SSR) to select its two songs and performers for the of the Eurovision Song Contest.
 As in this first edition two entries from each country were allowed, two songs won the national final, "Refrains" and "Das alte Karussell", both performed by Assia, becoming the for Eurovision.